-Performance outcomes Acceptable outcomes Complies Comments AO6.6 Where involving an accommodation activity, internal roads facilitate unobstructed access to every dwelling, accommodation unit, accommodation site and building by emergency services vehicles. n/a AO6.7 For an Energy and infrastructure activity or Rural activity, internal road gradients: (a) are no steeper than 1:5; or (b) are steeper than 1:5 and are sealed. n/a Servicing PO7 Development provides access maneuvering and servicing areas on site that: (a) accommodate a servicing vehicle commensurates with the likely demands generated by the use; (b) do not impact on the safety or efficiency of internal car parking or maneuvering areas; (c) do not adversely impact on the safety or efficiency of the road ng service and waste disposal areas are located: (a) on the site; (b) to the side or rear of the building, behind the main building line; (c) not adjacent to a site boundary Will be conditioned to comply. network; (d) provide for all servicing functions associated with the use; and (e) are located and designed to minimise their impacts on AO7.2 Unloading, loading, service and waste disposal areas allow service vehicles to enter and exit the site in a forward gear. • Will be conditioned to comply.
+Performance outcomes Acceptable outcomes Complies Comments AO6.6 Where involving an accommodation activity, internal roads facilitate unobstructed access to every dwelling, accommodation unit, accommodation site and building by emergency services vehicles. n/a Not applicable.
+AO6.7 For an Energy and infrastructure activity or Rural activity, internal road gradients: (a) are no steeper than 1:5; or (b) are steeper than 1:5 and are sealed. n/a Not applicable.
+Servicing T 1 PO7 Development provides access, maneuvering and servicing areas on site that: (a) accommodate a service vehicle commensurate with the likely demand generated by the use; (b) do not impact on the safety or efficiency of internal car parking or maneuvering areas; (c) do not adversely impact on the safety or efficiency of the road network; service and waste disposal areas are located: (a) on the site; (b) to the side or rear of the building, behind the main building line; (c) not adjacent to a site boundary n/a Not applicable. (d) provide for all servicing functions associated with the use; and (e) are located and designed to minimise their impacts on adjoining sensitive land AO7.2 Unloading, loading, service and waste disposal areas allow service vehicles to enter and exit the site in a forward gear. n/a Not applicable.

-Performance outcomes Acceptable outcomes Complies Comments adjoining sensitive land uses and streetscape quality.
-AO7.3 Development provides a servicing area, site access and maneuvering areas to accommodate the applicable minimum servicing vehicle specified in Table 9.4.3.3B.
-Will be conditioned to comply.
-Maintenance PO8 Parking areas are used and maintained for their intended purpose. · · • Can be conditioned to comply.
-AO8.2 All parking areas will be compacted, sealed, drained, line marked and maintained until such time as the development ceases. ~ Will be conditioned to comply where relevant.
-End of trip facilities PO9 Development within the Centre zone; Industry zone or Emerging community zone provides facilities for active transport users that: parking spaces provided for the use is in n/a (a) meet the anticipated demand generated from the use; (b) comprise secure and convenient bicycle parking and storage; and AO9.2 End of trip facilities are provided in accordance with Table 9.4.3.3D. n/a (c) provide end of trip facilities for all active transport users.
-If for Educational establishing ment or Child care centre where involvi ng more than 100
+Performance outcome es Acceptable outcome es Complies Comments uses and streetso quality.
+Development provide servicing area, access and maneuver areas to accommod the applicable minim servicing veh site ring late num Not applicable.
+Maintenance · PO8 Parking areas are use maintained for their in purpose. tended and used exclusively for are able and Not applicable.
+AO8.2 All parking areas will compacted, seal drained, line marked a maintained until stime as the developm ceases. led, and uch Not applicable.
+End of trip facilities · · PO9 Development within Centre zone; Industry z Emerging community provides facilities for transport users that: zone for the use is accordance with Ta 9.4.3.3D . ded in Not applicable. (a) meet the anticipal demand generate the use; (b) comprise secure convenient bicycle parking and stora and (c) provide end of trip facilities for all act transport users.
+End of trip facilities provided in accordant with Table 9.4.3.3D . ge; nce Not applicable.